 Mid-level mini trampolines cost around $100 to $200.
 You can find some excellent options in this range, sturdy and durable enough for your average user.

 High-end mini trampolines cost roughly $200 to $400.
 If you're serious about rebounding, a high-end mini trampoline will be extremely durable and designed for increased stability.

 The following tips will help you get to terms with your new mini trampoline, and help you start bouncing like a pro in no time.

 You can perform a range of different exercises on a mini trampoline — you don't just bounce up and down.
-For those new to rebounding, it may be advisable to buy an exercise DVD or book, or look for instructional videos online.
+Those new to rebounding may want to buy an exercise DVD or book or look for instructional videos online.

 Keep a soft bend in your knees as you bounce on your mini trampoline, to avoid jarring them.